VojislavD/laravel-messages/README.md

 ```

 ### Change Style Of Component
-If you want to change style of component you need to publish view file
+If you want to change style of component, you need to publish view file.
 ```bash
 php artisan vendor:publish --tag="laravel-messages-views"
 ```

 ## Testing
-Run the tests with:
+Run tests with:

 ```bash
 composer test